pts/muxzcat/README.txt

   It ignores command-line flags, so you can specify e.g. `-cd'.

+Here is how to use the Java implementation:

+  $ java -jar muxzcatj11.jar <input.xz >output.bin

+  Error is indicated as a non-zero exit status and an exception report on stderr.

+  It ignores command-line flags, so you can specify e.g. `-cd'.

 muzxcat is a drop-in replacement for the following commands:

   $ xz -cd              <input.xz >output.bin